MaxCanntSwim/14-obsidian-git/1405 CN/01 Data Link Layer/MAC Sublayer/01 Channel allocation.md

 - Static
 - Dynamic
+Does each party always get the same share of the medium?

 without Carrier-Sense Multiple Access (CSMA) with Carrier-Sense Multiple Access

-Are we first sensing if the medium is in use
+Are we first sensing if the medium is in use?

 # Protocols without CSMA
 - ALOHA